 - work in documentation, testing and security, occupational safety, or intellectual property.

 No industrial internship has to be carried out before beginning studies, but the program plan does include a mandatory 12-week internship in a suitable company.
-Subsequently, a three-semester Master's degree can be completed at the Faculty of Biochemical and Chemical Engineering.
+Subsequently, a three-semester Master's degree can be completed at the Department of Biochemical and Chemical Engineering.

 Search & People Search